 The last and most unique feature Avast Pro offers is Wi-Fi Inspector.
 It will scan all devices on home or public wi-fi for vulnerabilities, a quick way to know if your router or another device is infected.
 In a public setting, it gives you an overview of all devices connected to the network so you know if there’s a hacker lurking among you.

 Avast will warn you of a privacy vulnerability when using most features.
 It’s just a solicitation for Avast SecureLine VPN.
 It’s a competent, albeit expensive, VPN that doesn’t quite make it onto our best VPN list.
-You can read our Avast SecureLine review for our full thoughts, though.
+You can read our Avast SecureLine review for our full thoughts, and our article on how to use Avast SecureLine VPN’s free trial if you’d like to give it a go.

 Considering its price, Avast is generous with features.
 You have tools for quick, secure and convenient browsing between Secure Browser and the password manager.
 Sandbox is a unique feature that we’d like to see more antiviruses implement and is alone worthy of an upgrade to Pro.